 Dubai - with its vast shopping malls and indoor leisure centers -- is currently one of the world's biggest consumers of power for air-conditioning.

 The UAE is experimenting with many traditional solutions to air-conditioning, including wind towers that funnel upper currents of cool air down into houses.

-The most elegant examples of these wind towers still stand in Dubai's historic quarter of Al Bastakiya -- known locally as The Creek -- where Persian traders created ornate structures in the 1850s to cool and ventilate their urban mansions.
+The most elegant examples of these wind towers (pictured) still stand in Dubai's historic quarter of Al Bastakiya.

 Dubai holds several architectural records, including the world's largest airport building.
 First opened in 2008, the 12.76 million sq ft terminal has boosted the handling capacity of Dubai International Airport to 60 million passengers a year.

 Dubai's tallest building, the Burj Khalifa tower, is not only the tallest structure ever built, it's also packed with smart, energy-saving technology.

 The tower is 830 meters tall.